-In a TAS for VMs deployment, the amount of memory allocated to an app instance determines the number of CPU shares available to it.
+Note In a TAS for VMs deployment, the amount of memory allocated to an app instance determines the number of CPU shares available to it.
 Reducing the amount of memory allocated to an app instance also reduces its CPU shares.

 To set resource limits for individual apps, you can deploy your apps with app manifests or vertically scale them using the Cloud Foundry Command-Line Interface (cf CLI).
 For more information about app manifests, see App Manifest Attribute Reference.
 For more information about vertically scaling an app, see Scaling Vertically in Scaling an App Using cf scale.